iboB/karisik-coding-style/README.md

-﻿# Karisik

-Karisik is Coding Style For C++ (and also C, but not as much).
+﻿# Karisik Coding Style

-The name is a simplified version of the Turkish word "karışık" which means "mixed" and it truly is a mixed bag of styles.
+Karisik is a coding style for C++ (and to some extent C).
+The name is a simplified version of the Turkish word "karışık," which means "mixed," and it truly is a mixed bag of styles.

-The goal of the style is first to make development easier and second to make symbols visually distinct.

 This document was initially written in 2012 and has been modified many times since.
 It will likely be updated in the future.

+## Philosophy

+The Karisik style prioritizes readability, maintainability, and developer productivity.
+It encourages flexibility while providing clear guidelines to avoid common pitfalls.

+The goal of this style is to make development easier and symbols visually distinct.

+> [!NOTE]
+> **Use judgment!**
-**Use judgement!**.
-This is mentioned multiple times in the document to remind you.
-This is not a bible, but a guideline.
-If you think something is better done differently, do it differently (and preferably document it)
+> This is not a strict set of rules but a guideline.
+> If you think something is better done differently, do it differently (and preferably document it).

-## Some terminology
+## Some Terminology

-Symbol name cases:
+### Symbol Name Cases

-* C case - `this_is_c_case` - all-lowercase with separate words separated by underscores.
+- **C case**: `this_is_c_case` - all lowercase with words separated by underscores.
-* All Caps case - `THIS_IS_CAPS_CASE` - all-caps with separate words separated by underscores.
+- **All Caps case**: `THIS_IS_CAPS_CASE` - all caps with words separated by underscores.
-* Pascal case - `ThisIsPascalCase` - first letter is capital and separate words begin with capital letters.
+- **Pascal case**: `ThisIsPascalCase` - first letter is capitalized, and each word begins with a capital letter.
-* Camel case - `thisIsCamelCase` - same as Pascal case but the first letter is lowercase.
+- **Camel case**: `thisIsCamelCase` - like Pascal case but the first letter is lowercase.
-* K&R case - `thisisknrcase` - all-lowercase with no separators between words and abbreviations are encouraged.
+- **K&R case**: `thisisknrcase` - all lowercase with no separators between words; abbreviations are encouraged.
-* Mixed case - `This_Is_MixedCase` - same as Pascal case, but at least some words are separated by underscores
+- **Mixed case**: `This_Is_MixedCase` - like Pascal case but with some words separated by underscores.
-* Hyphen case - `this-is-hyphen-case` - all-lowercase with separate words separated by hyphens (obviously not used in symbol names)
+- **Hyphen case**: `this-is-hyphen-case` - all lowercase with words separated by hyphens (not used for symbol names).
-* Crazy case - `thisIS_Crazy_case_pR0baB1y` - everything else
+- **Crazy case**: `thisIS_Crazy_case_pR0baB1y` - everything else.

-File types:
+### File types:

 * **source files** - files supplied to the compiler.
 Note that some other documents refer to these as *compilation units*, and use the term *source files* to group them with headers too.
 * **header files** - files included in source files *and have include guards*